dsanson/davidsanson.com/cv.markdown

 -   Gabbrielle Johnson (Philosophy), "Reference Magnetism and Macro-Naturalism," 2011
--   Dan Giglio (Philosophy), "Quantum Individuality" 2011
+-   Dan Giglio (Philosophy), "Quantum Individuality," 2011
 -   Ben Flowers (Philosophy), "Rule A and Responsibility: A Defense of the Compatibility of Moral Responsibility and Causal Determinism," 2009